Stork-Oracle/stork-external/apps/docs/chain_pusher.md

 See `sample.asset-config.yaml` for an example.

-2. Create a `private-key.secret` file.
+2. **For EVM chains:** Create a `private-key.secret` file.
 This file should contain the private key of the user's wallet.
 This is needed to pay gas/transaction fees.
+**For Solana**: Create a `keypair.json` file, this file should contain the Solana wallet keypair.

 3. Run the pusher with your desired configurations

 For full explanation of the flags, run:
+**EVM**:
 ```
-go run . evm-push --help
+go run . evm --help
 ```

 ```